 More than 90 images by renowned photographer Mary Ellen Mark include many that explore the fundamental, intimate working relationships between people and animals in two countries half a world apart.
-All photographs are from the forthcoming Wittliff photography series book of the same name published by the University of Texas Press.
+Mark has been taking uniquely sensitive and expressive images of people around the world for nearly 50 years.
+The title for this exhibition and the new Wittliff Collections’ publication, Man and Beast, was inspired by a dominant theme of Mark’s oeuvre: the relationships between people and animals, including, as Mark writes, “the anthropomorphic quality of animals and the animalistic quality of man.”
+All gelatin silver darkroom prints are part of the Wittliff's permanent collection and featured in the Wittliff photography series book of the same name published by the University of Texas Press.

 APRIL 27, 2014, 2:00 PM

-Join us for a Sunday afternoon reception celebrating this exhibition and a talk and book signing by the photographer Mary Ellen Mark.
+Join us for a Sunday afternoon reception celebrating this exhibition and a conversation and book signing with the photographer Mary Ellen Mark.
 Admission is free and all welcome.
 Attendees are asked to RSVP to firstname.lastname@example.org.

 [above] Ram Prakash Singh with His Elephant, Shyama, Great Golden Circus, Ahmedabad, India, © 1990, Mary Ellen Mark